RipSNake/RipSNake/README.md

  </tr>
 </table>

-- 📧 You can reach to me via email at: seba.guzman13@gmail.com <br/> or send me a pm to my linkedin profile: https://www.linkedin.com/in/sebastian-javier-guzman/
+- 📧 You can reach out to me via email at: seba.guzman13@gmail.com <br/> or send me a pm to my linkedin profile: https://www.linkedin.com/in/sebastian-javier-guzman/